DataDog/documentation/content/en/continuous_integration/explorer/_index.md

 | Test Traits      | The traits of the test such as `category:flaky`.                       |
 | Test Type        | The type of the test such as `test`.                                   |

-You can filter by test level: session, module, suite and test.
+You can filter by test level: session, module, suite, and test run.
 Each test level represents a different level of aggregation of tests.

 {{< img src="ci/ci-test-suite-visibility.png" alt="Test Suite Visibility" style="width:100%;">}}